jaikumarch33git/fastapi-project/README.rst

 What for
 ----------
-Demo project build with FastAPI
+Simple web backend based on FastAPI

 Features